MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

 ## Uninstall previous CTP

 The package list has changed over the last several CTP releases, resulting in fewer packages.
-We recommend uninstalling CTP 2.0 or 2.1 to remove all previous packages before installing CTP 2.2 or later.
+We recommend uninstalling CTP 2.x to remove all previous packages before installing CTP 2.3.
 Side-by-side installation of multiple versions is not supported.

 ### 1. Confirm package installation